mandara-h/for_fun/monte_carlo_pi/README.md

 # Monte Carlo Estimation of pi

-This project uses the Monte Carlo method to estimate the value of pi by simulating random points inside a square and checking how many fall inside a circle of unit radius.
+This project uses the Monte Carlo method to estimate the value of $\pi$ by simulating random points inside a square and checking how many fall inside a circle of unit radius.

 # What is Monte Carlo Estimation?

 Monte Carlo methods use randomness and statistical sampling to estimate mathematical results.
-In this case, we approximate pi using random points inside a square:
+In this case, we approximate $\pi$ using random points inside a square:

 1. A unit circle of radius 1 fits inside a square of side length 2.
-2. Area of the circle is pi(r)(r) = pi.
+2. Area of the circle is $\pi \times r \times r = pi$.
-3. Area of the square is (2)(2) = 4.
+3. Area of the square is $2 \times 2 = 4$.
-4. The ratio of the area of the circle to the square is pi/4.
+4. The ratio of the area of the circle to the square is $\pi/4$.
 5. By randomly sampling points and checking whether they fall inside the circle, we can estimate pi as follows:

 $$\pi \approx 4 \times \frac{\text{Points inside circle}}{\text{Total points}}$$